 In 2002, Honda's final year of participation in CART racing, Honda drivers scored five victories and five pole positions.
 Race winners include Michael Andretti, Paul Tracy and Dario Franchitti.

 Honda entered the Indy Racing League (IRL) IndyCar Series for the 2003 season, beginning a new era of competition.
-Honda's racing subsidiary, Honda Performance Development, Inc. (HPD) leads the effort in partnership with Ilmor Engineering Inc. HPD and Ilmor will work together as technical partners to design, develop and produce engines for the 2003 season.
+Honda's racing subsidiary, Honda Performance Development, Inc. (HPD) leads the effort in partnership with Ilmor Engineering Inc. HPD and Ilmor work together as technical partners to design, develop and produce engines for several IRL teams.
+RACING (continued)

 Acura MODEL HISTORY

 Two initial model lines went on sale in March 1986.
 The Integra sports sedans, in both 3-door and 5-door versions, were introduced, along with the Legend 4-door luxury performance sedan.
 The Legend coupe was introduced a year later, in 1987.